-Lime accumulation not only reduces the life of equipment but also reduces efficiency of the heater and increases fuel consumption.
+Lime accumulation may affect the life of equipment, the efficiency of the heater, and fuel consumption characteristics.
 The usage of water softening equipment greatly reduces the hardness of the water.
 However, this equipment does not always remove all of the hardness (lime).
 For this reason it is recommended that a regular schedule for deliming be maintained.

-The time between cleaning will vary from weeks to months depending upon water conditions and usage.
+The time between cleaning will vary from weeks to years depending upon water conditions and usage.

 The depth of lime buildup should be measured periodically.
 Heaters equipped with cleanouts will have about 2" of lime buildup when the level of lime has reached the bottom of the cleanout opening.
-A schedule for deliming should then be set up,based on the amount of time it would take for a 1" buildup of lime.
+A schedule for deliming should then be set up based on the amount of time it would take for a 1" buildup of lime.
 It is recommended that the water heater initially be inspected after 6 months.

-Example 1
+Example 1: